imustafin/innopolis-express/Requirements/UseCases.md

 Glossary
 ========

-1.  **Customer** - an entity that uses the Food Delivery system for their business.
-Food points are customers in this case.
+1.  **Customer** - an entity that uses the Administrator system for their business.
+Administrator are customers in this case.

 3.  **Client** - a person who orders food from the system.

 4.  **Courier** - employee of food point who delivers food to the clients.
+5.  **Administrator** - manages the system and adds new users to the system